RedPointGlobal/redpoint-rpi/docs/greenfield.md

 ## Overview

 1. Clone this repository
-2. Create a Kubernetes namespace
-3. Create the image pull and TLS secrets
-4. Create the RPI secrets manifest
-5. Create your overrides file
+2. Run the Interaction CLI to generate secrets, overrides, and prerequisites
-6. Deploy with Helm
+3. Run prerequisites and deploy with Helm
+4. Validate the deployment
-7. Activate your license and install databases
+5. Activate your license and install databases

 ---